MarcoIeni/release-plz/website/docs/github/quickstart.md

         with:
           # `fetch-depth: 0` is needed to clone all the git history, which is necessary to
           # determine the next version and build the changelog.
-          # Note that it's not needed in the `release-plz-release` job.
           fetch-depth: 0
       - name: Install Rust toolchain
         uses: dtolnay/rust-toolchain@stable